- Our research-active tutors are experts in their fields and will guide you towards your career goals

 During your training with us you will engage in scientific study, critically analysing the social and psychological aspects of health and wellbeing.
 This will include studying care for both communities and individuals.
 Your training will encompass social, economic and cultural elements of the health sector.

-We offer state-of-the-art facilities and laboratories to support your course activities.
 All our teaching staff are research-active and experts in their fields.
 Under their guidance you will contribute to the evidence base, appraise and use research, plus develop knowledge and insight into vital policies and core health and wellbeing strategies.

 Your final year will culminate in an exciting on-the-job placement, where students will spend time working with potential employers, carving out future career opportunities.